Dr. Jody Heymann

 pstek (at) ph.ucla.edu

-Pam Stek is a Writer and Editor at WORLD with a background in researching and writing about the political activism of marginalized groups.
-She received her BA in Mathematics from Macalester College and her PhD in History from the University of Iowa.
-Prior to joining WORLD, she was employed as a historical researcher and writer for several nonprofit organizations, as a history instructor, and as an actuary.
-Her previous work includes an examination of Midwestern immigrant women’s activism in support of organized labor and women’s suffrage during the late nineteenth and early twentieth centuries.
+Pam Stek is a Writer and Senior Researcher at the WORLD Policy Analysis Center.
+She received her BA in Mathematics from Macalester College and her PhD in History as well as a graduate certificate in Gender, Women’s, and Sexuality Studies from the University of Iowa.
+Her graduate research focused on how women’s political and labor activism shaped understandings of gender, class, ethnicity, and citizenship.
+Prior to joining WORLD, she was employed as a researcher and writer for several nonprofit organizations, as a history instructor, and as an actuary.